top of page

 "Takedown" by Cougar Macdowell, Originally by Huntrix

-These cover songs from the KPOP Demon Hunters soundtrack demonstrate how reinterpretations can bring new life to familiar music.
-Each track offers a different mood and style, reflecting the movie’s diverse emotional landscape.
+These cover songs from the KPOP Demon Hunters soundtrack illustrate how reinterpretations can breathe new life into familiar music.
+Each track offers a unique mood and style, reflecting the movie’s diverse emotional landscape.

 KPop Demon Hunters